Time-frequency transforms of white noises and Gaussian analytic functions: Introduction

-To be precise, we establish a {\it template} theorem that links a generic transform to a GAF.
+More generally, we establish a {\it template} theorem that links a generic transform to a GAF.
 The central observation of this work is that there is a correspondence between pairs (transform, GAF) and generating functions for classical orthogonal polynomials.
 This allows us to start a dictionary of such pairs, which includes some classical signal processing transforms and GAFs.
-The type of transform we consider can be loosely described as taking a signal in a complex Hilbert space $\cH$, decomposing this signal onto a given orthonormal basis of $\cH$ associated with a family of classical orthogonal polynomials, and reconstructing a complex function by replacing each element of the basis by a simple complex polynomial.
-We recover some known transforms, such as the STFT with Gaussian window as in \citep{BaFlCh17Sub} or the analytic wavelet transform of \cite{DaPa88}, but also unveil new transforms as well as new GAFs.
-Among these new transforms, some are \emph{discrete} windowed Fourier transforms that preserve {exactly} the distribution of the zeros of their continuous counterparts, a fact of independent computational interest.
+The type of transform we consider can be loosely described as taking a signal in a complex Hilbert space $\cH$, decomposing this signal onto an orthonormal basis $(f_k)$ of $\cH$ associated with a family of classical orthogonal polynomials, and reconstructing a complex function by replacing each element of the basis by a complex monomial, up to an appropriate isometry of $\C,\mathbb H$ or $\mathbb S.$ We shall see that the zeros of the associated white noise's transform have the same distribution than the zeros of the GAF associated with the corresponding space $\C/\mathbb H/\mathbb S$.